Location and Climate

 What makes Venezuela so attractive as an adventure travel and ecotourism destination is the diverse locations that offer unique travel experiences-from Caribbean islands to rainforests to grasslands to mountains.
 Examples of Venezuela’s diversity include the following:

 The Swiss biologist, Henri Pittier, was the first to protect the Venezuela’s ecosystems.
-Parque Nacional Henri Pittier has dramatic topography that is characterized by steep slopes covered with deciduous and tropical forest and cloud forest at higher elevations.
+Parque Nacional Henri Pittier has dramatic topography that is characterised by steep slopes covered with deciduous and tropical forest and cloud forest at higher elevations.
 The park’s flora is exuberant.
 Arboreal ferns, bromeliads, and several species of ornamental plant-notably the rare, endemic Gunnera pittierana all flourish.
 Animal life is equally diverse and the park is home to jaguars, pumas, ocelots, otters, brocket deer, tapirs, kinkajous, coatis, tree porcupines, several species of snake and lizard and the marsupial frog.
-It is also home to approximately 43% of the bird species of Venezuela totaling around 580 different species.
+It is also home to approximately 43% of the bird species of Venezuela totalling around 580 different species.

 The less-developed Caribbean side includes crescent bays and beautiful beaches at Cata, Cepe, Cuyagua and Choroní.
-Along this coastline are many excellent spots for snorkeling, diving, relaxing on deserted beaches or simply enjoying hikes into the surrounding rainforest.
+Along this coastline are many excellent spots for snorkelling, diving, relaxing on deserted beaches or simply enjoying hikes into the surrounding rainforest.

 Then there is the hidden gem – the tranquil lagoon of la Cienaga – just 15 mins or so by boat from the quaint fishing community of La Boca.
 The lagoon and its bordering mangroves teem with underwater life – snapper, parrot fish, angel fish, trumpet fish, moray eels, lobsters, sea turtles and octopus amongst many other “colourful” species – not to mention the many types of flourishing corals and sponges.
 The lagoon itself is surrounded on three sides by xerophytic forest and its entrance opens directly into the Caribbean Sea.
 There are more hidden gems too on the other side of the mangroves, small lakes where scarlet ibis flock at certain times of the year and trails where one can often see capuchin monkeys in the nearby forest and animal tracks from the illusive inhabitants.